MoreOutput/RockMUD/README.md

 History:
 RockMUD was spawned out of my love of MUDs and too many late night coffees.

-Doing what I can to keep a test server running at http://lexingtondesigner.com:8000/.
+Doing what I can to keep a test server running on nodejitsu: http://moreoutput.rockmud.jit.su/.
 Client 'terminal' will be addressed soon.
 You can reach me directly: moreoutput@gmail.com.

 Goals:
 * A Diku-like MUD experience from within the browser using HTML5 and NodeJS.
-* Typography is a feature and is entirely defined with external CSS.
+* Typography is a feature.
 * Everything is JavaScript / JSON.
-* Engine should be easily modified to allow it to power RPG-style web apps.

 Notes on dependencies:
 * Not using a Node MVC framework.